vijaykvv/votingapp/SECURITY_SCANNING_README.md

 ### Syft
 - Software Bill of Materials (SBOM) generator
-- Creates SPDX-JSON format SBOMs
+- Creates CycloneDX-JSON format SBOMs
 - Catalogs all packages and dependencies in images

 ### VEXctl